Kevin-Norlin/next-ecommerce/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-This project uses the following libs:
+## This project uses the following libraries:
 - Nextjs
 - React
-- SCSS
 - Mongoose with mongoDB
 - Bcrypt